comychitz/knowledge/system_design/README.md

         normalized data.
 For example, we might store more used vertical partitions on a different device, and less used tables in another device.
+* ACID database transactions
+    * atomicity
+    * consistency
+    * isolation
+    * durability

+## relational vs non-relational database
+* relational database use cases
+    * when the data your storing is clearly structured and defined - and also has the tendency not to change
+    * requires up-front investment to figure out how the data is going to be stored in the db
+    * they are safer, supporting the ACID requirements
+    * more popular and standardized - everyone knows SQL
+    * responds well to vertical scaling - not horizontal (though some now support it, but it is a complex thing to setup in comparison to non-relational dbs)
+* non-relational database use cases
+    * data format/definition is constantly changing
+    * scalability is a hard requirement - non-relational databases support horizontal scaling and sharding much better
+    * stale reads are a problem in non-relational dbs
+* non-relational database types
+    * column-oriented
+    * document-oriented
+    * key-value
+    * graph

 ## references
 * https://www.hiredintech.com/classrooms/system-design/lesson/60